TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 # CO2 Gadget

-> Controlling LED Strips and Matrices Using WLED and an ESP32
+> Building A High-Quality Ait Quality Monitoring Device

-[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is a free, [open-source firmware](https://github.com/melkati/CO2-Gadget) that you can upload to an *ESP32* microcontroller in under two minutes.
+[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is a free [open-source firmware](https://github.com/melkati/CO2-Gadget) that you can upload to an *ESP32S* or *ESP32-S3* microcontroller right from inside your browser.
 This transforms your microcontroller into a sophisticated CO2 sensor capable of monitoring air quality.

-The firmware supports a variety of popular CO2 sensor boards and can interface with additional sensors for *temperature*, *humidity*, *atmospheric pressure*, and more.
+The firmware supports a [variety of CO2 sensors](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/co2gadget/#supported-sensors) and can interface with additional sensors for *particles*, *temperature*, *humidity*, *atmospheric pressure*, and more.

-With minimal effort, this firmware enables you to build your own high-quality, affordable air monitor.
+So with minimal effort, this firmware enables you to build your own high-quality, affordable air monitor.

 > [!NOTE]
-> Quite a number of commercially available *air quality monitors*  rely on [cheap, relatively inaccurate MOS sensors](https://done.land/components/data/sensor/airquality/#cheap-mos-sensors).
-By using the *CO2 Gadget* firmware, you can invest in a high-quality [dedicated CO2 NDIR sensor](https://done.land/components/data/sensor/airquality/#expensive-ndir-sensors).
-With parts costing only €20-30, you can create a highly accurate air quality monitoring device that rivals professional-grade equipment.
+> Affordable commercial *air quality monitors* typically rely on [cheap, relatively inaccurate MOS sensors](https://done.land/components/data/sensor/airquality/#cheap-mos-sensors).
+Devices based on professional [CO2 NDIR sensors](https://done.land/components/data/sensor/airquality/#expensive-ndir-sensors) often cost a fortune.
+With parts in the range of just €20-30, you can now create a highly accurate air quality monitoring device that rivals professional-grade equipment.

 ## Overview

 [CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is a long-standing community project with a mature, feature-rich firmware for *ESP32* microcontrollers.
-It supports a wide range of sensors and offers great versatility.
+It supports a [wide range of sensors](https://done.land/components/microcontroller/howtouse/firmware/fromsomeoneelse/co2gadget/#supported-sensors) and offers great versatility.

 The [project website](https://emariete.com/en/co2-meter-gadget/) provides essential resources, though its organization can be challenging to navigate.

+> [!NOTE]
+> The firmware does not natively support [Home Assistant](https://powershell.one/doneland_test/tools/software/homeassistant/).
+You can  [use MQTT](https://www.home-assistant.io/integrations/mqtt/) to import sensor data into *Home Assistant*, though.

 ### What You Need

-Here’s the list of parts required to build your own CO2 monitor:
+These are the parts required to build your own CO2 monitor:

 1. **ESP32 Development Board:** Choose a board **with a built-in display**, such as the [LilyGO T-Display](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display/).
 If you opt for a board without a display, you’ll need to add an external one or rely on alternative outputs like LEDs or buzzers.
 While the firmware supports these options, having a display significantly enhances usability.